nanoporetech/ts-runtime-typecheck/README.md

 ## JSON Types

-Dealing with validating JSON objects can often be frustrating, so to make it a little easier JSON specific types and checks are provided.
+Dealing with validating JSON values can often be frustrating, so to make it a little easier JSON specific types and checks are provided.
 Using the [`JSONValue`](#jsonvalue) type in your code will ensure that TS statically analyses any literal values as serializable to JSON.

 ```typescript
 import type { JSONArray, JSONObject, JSONValue } from 'ts-runtime-typecheck';